Do you enjoy long car rides? Me neither! Would I endure it for spectacular views of the California coastline and a road trip of a lifetime? You bet!

 Although Highway 1 doesn’t begin until it reaches Capistrano Beach in Orange County, I recommend beginning your journey in San Diego.
 San Diego is home to many amazing attractions such as Balboa Park, sunny beaches and the San Diego Zoo, which is actually the largest zoo in the world with over 3,700+ animals.
-Stop by the beautiful La Jolla area for delicious fish tacos and to have a sunset stroll along the ocean.
-It is definitely worth another day or two to start your road trip a little early in this beachside city.
+One of my favorite stops is the beautiful La Jolla area for delicious fish tacos and a sunset stroll along the ocean.

 Driving time from San Diego: 1hr 15min

 Famous for providing visitors with relaxing weekend getaway, Laguna Beach is great for those who enjoy surfing or lounging at the beach, hiking, or simply just enjoying a beautiful Southern California sunny day.
 This city has spectacular beaches including 1000 Steps Beach, Victoria Beach, and Crescent Bay.

 Tip #1: Laguna Beach is known for being a more expensive destination in Southern California, so for those who want to stay more than a night on a budget we suggest searching through Airbnb for great deals without loosing the luxury -feel of the city.

 Tip #2: Beach parking is often scarce and expensive, especially in the summer.
 I would suggest taking the Laguna Beach Trolley, which is a free weekend transportation system that begins at the Ritz-Carlton Hotel in the city of Dana Point and ends on Cajon Street in North Laguna Beach.

 Other Cities Worth Visiting: Newport Beach & San Clemente